phatblat/UnitTestingWithQuick/presentation.md

 - Analogous to `XCTestCase`

 ^
+- noun
+- Somewhat analygous to XCTestCase, but depends how you use it
-Essentially a suite of tests.
+- Essentially a suite of tests.
-_Can_ be nested, but don't.
+- _Can_ be nested, but don't.

 ---